joslinian/SU_CS_Website/README.md

 * update degree options (if changed)
 * Eventually - remove Master of Software Engineering link
 * **Master of Science in Computer Science**
-	-Update degree objectives and catalog links (yearly in Spring for following academic year)
+	- Update degree objectives and catalog links (yearly in Spring for following academic year)
 	- **Admission Requirements**
 		* verify requirements and deadlines (yearly)